mhashim6/blog/content/posts/loop-much.md

 ## No, I'm not here to talk about the order of operators
 It's important, but it's not always applicable.
 Instead, I want to discuss `transducers`, not the energy transformation devices, but the concept itself.

-You want to have your cake and eat it—use the operators but with a single iteration.
-It's a quite old problem, and so is its solution.
+You want to have your cake and eat it too—use the operators but with a single iteration.
+It's quite an old problem, and so is its solution.
 Today we'll focus on just `filter`.

 ## Closures, not the ones you know